Wednesday, December 14, 2011

 The now angry Lafarga's rounded up men and pursued Lamberto all the way to El Colonial restaurant.
 3 hours later a white LTD Ford sedan drove around the place.
 Quintero was on the bed of his truck, casually talking to a friend, where he was ambushed with a volley of machine gun fire.
 He was taken to Santa Maria Clinic in Culiacan where he died of his injuries.

-Lamberto Quintero Paez AKA "El Bonito" (Pretty Boy) was buried in a concrete and crystal mausoleum at the Jardines de Humaya cemetary in Culiacan where many old time mafiosos have their tombs.
+Lamberto Quintero Paez AKA "El Bonito" (Pretty Boy) was ultimately buried in a concrete and crystal mausoleum at the Jardines de Humaya cemetary in Culiacan where many old time mafiosos have their tombs.
 His portrait, of him riding his favorite horse, christens the door to his crypt, surrounded by AR-15 shells surrounding his photograph.
 His cousins Pedro Paez Soto and Gilberto Caro Rodriguez also lie nearby.

 The famous corrido Lamberto Quintero was soon written by famous composer and good friend of Lamberto's, Paulino Vargas and was heard on the radio soon after throughout Sinaloa, Mexico and the world.